-The 4th Edition of North East Connectivity Summit promises to pose and seek answers to some critical questions on regional and cross border connectivity that may manifest itself in the upcoming days.
-The biggest opportunity and toughest challenge will be to seamlessly integrate ‘people to people connectivity’ and leveraging common heritages.
+Against the above backdrop of some key recommendations of the past Connectivity Summits finding reflection in major Government initiatives, the 5th Edition of North East Connectivity Summit promises to pose and seek answers to some critical questions on Tourism connectivity that may pose itself in the upcoming days.
+The biggest opportunity and challenge being, people to people connectivity and how to leverage common heritages.

-With a set of intriguing questions in the agenda, the 2017 edition of the Connectivity Summit is being organized in the capital of Nagaland.
-The state known for successfully establishing the Hornbill festival as the biggest cultural show in NER, Nagaland is a land of tremendous diversity and potential.
+With these questions in the agenda, the 5th edition of the Connectivity Summit is being organized in the picturesque town of Tawang in Arunachal Pradesh.
+Known to be a beautiful Town of Monpas and Monasteries, Arunachal Pradesh is a land of tremendous diversity and potential.
 It has 16 different tribes and all with its own festivals.
-It’s a treat for the revelers to witness the zeal and enthusiasm of each of these festivals.
+It’s a treat for the revellers to witness the zeal and enthusiasm of each of these festivals.

-While the focus of the Summit will remain on building Physical & Digital connectivity, market linkages, etc in the region; Connect North East 2017 will have additional flavour of biodiversity and bridging cultural diversity between the region and our neighbouring countries.
-The deliberations will be moderated to strategize connectivity and infrastructure development for creation of wealth in the area of Social, Economic and Ecological Enterprises
+While the focus of the Summit will remain on building connectivity infrastructure esp in the context of promoting Tourism in the region; Connect North East 2018 will have additional flavour of exploring ways on leveraging biodiversity and energy linkages between the region and our neighbouring countries.
+The deliberations will be moderated to strategize connectivity and infrastructure development for creation of wealth in the area of Social, Economic and Ecological Enterprises.